AnimusUNO/animus-social/RAILWAY_DEPLOYMENT.md

 - Verify `PYTHONPATH` is set if needed: `PYTHONPATH=.`
 - Ensure all dependencies are in `requirements.txt`

-### X API Rate Limit Issues - Skipping Old Mentions
+### X API Rate Limit Issues - Starting Fresh

-If you've hit X API rate limits and the orchestrator keeps trying to process old mentions:
+If you've hit X API rate limits, changed API keys, or want to ignore all old mentions:

-**The Problem**: After rate limit issues, when the orchestrator restarts, it fetches ALL mentions since the last checkpoint and tries to process them all, hitting rate limits again.
+**The Problem**: After rate limit issues or API key changes, when the orchestrator restarts, it fetches ALL mentions since the last checkpoint and tries to process them all, hitting rate limits again.

+**Solution 1: Start Fresh** (Best for New Deployments/Key Changes):

+1. Go to **Variables** tab
+2. Add: `X_START_FRESH` = `true`
+3. Save/Deploy
+4. Check logs - you should see: `🆕 Fresh start initialized`
+5. **The orchestrator will only process mentions created AFTER the service starts**
+6. **You can leave this as `true` permanently** - it only initializes once on first run

+**How it works:**
+- On startup, fetches the most recent mention that exists (the last mention before startup)
+- Uses that mention ID as a cutoff marker (this mention is NOT processed)
+- Only processes mentions created AFTER that cutoff ID
+- All past mentions (including the cutoff one) are ignored
+- Prevents API limit issues from processing backlog

+This is perfect when:
+- You've created a new service/deployment
+- You've changed API keys
+- You want to ignore all historical mentions
+- You want to prevent API limit issues from old mentions

-**Solution: Skip Recent Mentions** (Recommended):
+**Solution 2: Skip Recent Mentions** (For Existing Deployments):

 1. Go to **Variables** tab
 2. Add: `X_SKIP_RECENT_MENTIONS` = `20` (or however many mentions you want to skip)